LunoA/a8-building-applications/Readme.md

 > I had a hard time with renderPlotly in serverShiny.
 The documentation didnt work with my code, even when I followed the pattern exactly.
 It took me a while of messing around to figure it out.

-Please submit this GitHub repository to <a href="https://canvas.uw.edu/courses/1023398/assignments/3079013" target="_blank">Canvas</a> as your assignment, and thanks for your hard work!
+Please submit this GitHub repository to <a href="https://canvas.uw.edu/courses/1023398/assignments/3079013" target="_blank">Canvas</a> as your assignment, and thanks for your hard work!# a8-building-applications